burlachenkok/exploring-python3/python3-note.md

 In Python languages, you will not find the keyword `interface` such as in Java/C# or `pure virtual class` methods as in C++.
 In other words, Python does not have interfaces as a *pure language concept*.

-Instead of a specific and robust (but more long and verbose) interface notion the Python scripting language (and other scripting languages as well) uses what is known as *Duck Typing*.
+Instead of a specific and robust (but more long and verbose) interface notion, the Python scripting language (and other scripting languages as well) uses what is known as *Duck Typing*.
 This concept is described typically in the following way:

 > *"If it walks like a duck and it quacks like a duck, then it must be a duck"*.

-In Python, any object may be used in any context until it is used in a way that it object does not support it.
+In Python, any object may be used in any context until it is used in a way that the object does not support a specific interface.
-In this latter case the [AttributeError](https://docs.python.org/3/library/exceptions.html#AttributeError) will be raised.
+In this latter case, the [AttributeError](https://docs.python.org/3/library/exceptions.html#AttributeError) will be raised.

-If you define your classes in Python and you want the objects of your class can be used in specific language construction like iteration you should support **protocol**.
+If you define your classes in Python and you want the objects of your class to be used in specific language construction like iteration, you should support **protocol**.

 Next, we will go through the main protocols:

-* **Container protocol.** Built-in container types in Python tuple, list, str, dict, set, range, and bytes all support `in`, and `not in` operations for them.
+* **Container protocol.** Built-in container types in Python tuple, list, str, dict, set, range, and bytes all support `in` and `not in` operations.
 The support of `in` and `not in` is known as container protocol.
 For your types, you should define
   ```python
   def __contains__ (self, item)
   ```